RachelPengmkt/Marketing-Segmentation-RFM-Analysis/README.md

 	- Monetary: toal money spent per cusotmer
 ### * What the input and output of this Python code?
 	- Input: a csv order file containing each order's purchase day and value per customer
-	- Output: a csv file returing RFM score and sorty by score and monetary
+	- Output: a csv file returing RFM score per customer and sorty by score and monetary